klaviyo/klaviyo-swift-sdk/README.md

 `eventName` This is the name of the event you want to track.
 It can be any string.
 At a bare minimum this must be provided to track an event.

-`customer_properties` (optional, but recommended) This is a NSMutableDictionary of properties that belong to the person who did the action you're recording.
+`customerProperties` (optional, but recommended) This is a NSMutableDictionary of properties that belong to the person who did the action you're recording.
 If you do not include an $email or $id key, the event cannot be tracked by Klaviyo.

 `properties` (optional) This is a NSMutableDictionary of properties that are specific to the event.
 In the above example we included the items purchased and the total price.